cristovaozr/cristovaozr.github.io/_posts/2019-09-12-new-blog-new-life.md

 No. You won't find me on Facebook.
 Yes -- I used to have an account there but it's been three years and I don't miss a bit of the social network.

-### My blog is abount development hobbies -- WordPress is no well suited for that
+### My blog is abount development hobbies -- WordPress is not well suited for that

 I can blog here in Markdown -- adding snipets of code is as easy as pie.
-WordPress also has Markdown but it is not as straightforward as here.
+WordPress also has Markdown but it is not as straightforward as it is here.

 ### Conclusion